-During the first year of the 2009-11 fishing season, no discarding of SBT was observed or reported in logbooks collected in the purse seine fishery in the Great Australian Bight.
-However, one observed set was aborted because of too many fish, and the fish were released alive.
+During 2010-11, no discarding of SBT was observed or reported in logbooks collected in the purse seine fishery in the Great Australian Bight.
+However, 11 observed sets were aborted because of nil catch; fish were too small; there were too few fish; or the fish escaped.
+Where released, the fish were released alive.

 In 2004, the Australian Fisheries Management Authority (AFMA) observers monitored longline operations in the Eastern Tuna and Billfish Fishery (ETBF) during the months and areas in which SBT were most likely to be taken incidentally (i.e. south of 30°S from May to September).
-Observer data showed that 61% of longline caught SBT were discarded during the observed operations.
-In contrast, the level of SBT discards recorded in logbooks from other vessels fishing during the same period south of 30°S was only 10%.
-In response to this new information, AFMA implemented tighter access controls, as well as increased observer coverage for the 2005-06,
+Observer data showed that 56 per cent of longline caught SBT were discarded during the observed operations.
+In contrast, the level of SBT discards recorded in logbooks from other vessels fishing during the same period south of 30°S was 37.3 per cent.
+In response to this new information, AFMA implemented tighter access controls, as well as increased observer coverage in areas and at times where there is a high risk of SBT being caught (Appendix 5).
+The number of biological samples collected by the AFMA observer program are reported in Appendix 6.